ebigram/emojisense/README.md

 ![usage](./emojisense-usage.gif)

 ## Limitations
+:rotating_light: *NOTE: his is an alpha release and might still be very buggy.
+Your mileage may vary.* :rotating_light:
 Emojisense currently only works inside the main editor, future versions will support title and tags.
 This plug-in also only currently supports unicode emojis, future versions will support other flavors as well.

 ## Roadmap